Liksu/api-mid-mock/README.md

 The strings will be returned as is.

-The objects will be translated to string and returned with the `Content-type: application/json` header.
+The objects will be translated to string by `JSON.stringify` and returned with the `Content-type: application/json` header.

 #### The functions